This page contains a full list of databases that are compliant with either Section 508 of the Rehabilitation Act, or W3C WAI WCAG 2.0 Level A.

 EBSCOhost is fully functional for visually-impaired users.
 The EBSCOhost platform meets and in many cases exceeds section 508 of the Rehabilitation Act, Electronic and Information Technology Accessibility Standards.
 Additionally, EBSCOhost is WCAG 2.0 Level A compliant.
 EBSCO has invested time and resources to exceed Web accessibility guidelines and to support several features that are part of the WCAG Level AA compliance by improving page orientation and navigation of EBSCOhost.
 Read More.

-Below are a list of EBSCO databases with the Read Aloud Feature.
+Below is a list of EBSCO databases with the Read Aloud Feature.

 Credo's Reference and Education products are compliant with Section 508 of the Americans with Disabilities Act (ADA).
 Users with disabilities are encouraged to use screen readers or other third party tools to assist with use of Credo's interfaces.